Tap-Payments/Pay-Button-iOS/README.md

         2.  **flat**

     -   **colorStyle**
-        _Definition:_  How do you want the icons rendered inside the benefit button _Possible Values:_
+        _Definition:_  How do you want the icons rendered inside the pay button _Possible Values:_

         1.  **colored**